Cluster Visibility and Authorization

 This guide demonstrates how to set cluster visibility.

 - You need to enable the multi-cluster feature.

-- You need to have a workspace and an account that has the permission to create workspaces, such as
+- You need to have a workspace and a user that has the permission to create workspaces, such as

 ws-manager.
-For more information, see Create Workspaces, Projects, Accounts and Roles.
+For more information, see Create Workspaces, Projects, Users and Roles.

 Set Cluster Visibility

 Select available clusters when you create a workspace